 - Let the student know that even when you report a concern they remain in control of whether or not to file a complaint, utilize support/assistance options, etc.

-Remember that most interim/immediate measures such as no-contact orders, housing and academic changes are coordinated by the Office of Title IX and Dean of Students Office.
+Remember that most supportive measures such as no-contact orders, housing and academic changes are coordinated by the Office of Title IX and Dean of Students Office.
 It is important that you promptly report concerns.